We recommend keeping this old adage in mind: just because you can use a plugin doesn’t mean you should! Here’s why:

 When considering using a plugin, answer these six questions:

 - How many times has the plugin been installed?
 The more installs, the better.
 In general, if a plugin has been available for some time and has few installs, it might be best to avoid it.
+You can find this information in the WordPress plugin directly below the reviews for each plugin.
+Here's an example:

 - Are the reviews good?
 WordPress has a highly engaged and vocal community.
 Poor reviews are a big red flag.
+At the same time, don't put too much stock in a 5-star-rated plugin if it has a small number of reviews.

 - What date was the plugin last updated?
 Many security vulnerabilities can be avoided by choosing plugins that are frequently updated.
 Ideally, a plugin should have been updated within the past 2-3 months.